 Since payment under these two methods is made on the basis of documents, all terms of sale should be clearly specified.
 For example, "net 30 days" should be specified as "net 30 days from acceptance" or "net 30 days from date of bill of lading" to avoid confusion and delay of payment.
 Likewise, the currency of payment should be specified as "US$XXX" if payment is to be made in U.S. dollars.
 International bankers can offer other suggestions to help.

-Banks charge fees - usually a small percentage of the amount of payment - for handling letters of credit and less for handling drafts.
+Banks charge fees - usually a small percentage of the amount of international trade payment - for handling letters of credit and less for handling drafts.
 If fees charged by both the foreign and local banks for their collection services are to be charged to the account of the buyer, this point should be explicitly stated in all quotations and on all drafts.

 The exporter usually expects the buyer to pay the charges for the letter of credit, but some buyers may not accept terms that require this added cost.
 In such cases the exporter must either absorb the letter of credit costs or lose that potential sale.

 You are responsible for everything that happens in your life.
 Learn to accept total responsibility for yourself.
 If you don’t manage yourself, then you are letting others have control of your life.
 In this video you'll discover 90 powerful tips and strategies to better manage yourself for success.